ligato/docs/docs/plugins/vpp-plugins.md

 - [VPP ABF proto][abf-proto]
 - [VPP ABF model][abf-model]

 The ABF entry is identifed by a numeric index.
-ABF data consists of a list of interfaces the ABF is attached to, the forwarding paths, and the name of the associated ACL.
-The ACL represents a dependency for the given ABF; If the ACL is not present, the ABF configuration will be cached until the ACL is created.
+ABF data includes a list of interfaces the ABF attache to, the forwarding paths, and the associated ACL name.

+The ACL represents a dependency for the given ABF; If the ACL is not present, the KV Scheduler will cache the until the ACL is created.
 The same applies for ABF interfaces.

 ---